You are here

 Our strategy and business plan

 We are making radical changes to the way we inspect and regulate health and social care services to make sure they provide people with safe, effective, compassionate and high-quality care, and to encourage services to make improvements.

 These changes will help make sure that, above all else, we are always on the side of people who use services, and that we always put their interests first.

 The changes we are making are set out below.
 They apply to most services and have been developed with our staff, providers of health and social care services, the public and others.

 What are we doing?

-- ask the following five questions when inspecting services - are they safe, effective, caring, well led and responsive to people's needs?
+- We ask the same five questions of all the services we inspect - are they safe, effective, caring, well led and responsive to people's needs?

-- make sure that inspectors specialise in particular areas of care and lead teams that include clinical and other experts, including experts by experience (people with experience of care).
+- We make sure that inspectors specialise in particular areas of care and lead teams that include clinical and other experts, including Experts by Experience (people with experience of care).

-- have introduced national teams in NHS hospitals that have specialist expertise to carry out in-depth reviews of hospitals with significant or long-standing problems.
+- We have introduced national teams in NHS hospitals that have specialist expertise to carry out in-depth reviews of hospitals with significant or long-standing problems.

-- have introduced a clear programme in failing NHS trusts to make sure immediate action is taken to protect people.
+- We have introduced a clear programme in failing NHS trusts to make sure immediate action is taken to protect people.

 - We predict, identify and respond more quickly to services that are failing, or are likely to fail, by using information and evidence in a more focused and open way, including listening better to people’s views and experiences of care.

-- shall improve our understanding of how well different care services work together by listening to people’s experiences of moving between different services.
+- We will continue to improve our understanding of how well different care services work together by listening to people's experiences of moving between different services.

-- work closely with our partners in the health and social care system to improve the quality and safety of care and co-ordinate our work better.
+- We work closely with our partners in the health and social care system to improve the quality and safety of care and co-ordinate our work better.

-- are publishing better information for the public, including ratings of services.
+- We are publishing better information for the public, including ratings that show whether care services are outstanding, good, require improvement or inadequate.